Adventure Island at Glovers Reef

 We have one of the best beaches for swimming right off shore in Belize.

 When we first moved to Glover's Reef in 1992 our goal was to create a facility that feels non-developed.
 Obviously if you build a building, that’s some level of development.
 But throughout the Caribbean there are very few facilities that are rustic by design.
 On Long Caye, development means sixteen cabanas, a well-stocked kitchen, solar-powered water pumps, a composting toilet, three dozen sea kayaks, a bunch of sailboards, surf boards, and surf kayaks, and a dive shop (the only thing not owned by Slickrock).
 There is no maid service, air conditioning, email, or flush toilets.
 But there is a fridge permanently loaded with Fantas and Belikin beer.
-It’s the best in adventure travel — right down to the excellent Garifuna chefs who cook your meal and then sit down with you to dine.
+It’s the best in adventure travel — right down to the Belizean guides who guide you to new snorkel spots all day and then join you for dinner.

 Depending on your experience, our Water Sports Center is either the cushiest camp or the most rustic resort you have seen.
 We keep the island in as natural a state as possible, and there is no electricity or plumbing.
 Cabanas are perched above the surf, and the ever-present breeze keeps the temperatures well below what they are on the mainland (see Belize temperature).
 Each cabana has single or double beds, a solar-powered light, and a porch with hammocks and lounge chairs (see the island accommodations page).